JTarball/hyroxwebsite/site/content/post/what-is-compromised-running.md

   - Welcome
 draft: false
 ---
-Coined supposedly by The Running Public's Brakken Kraker,

-It essentially means doing running before and after doing something else, this could be strength based, bodyweight, anything that is a different discipline really.
+Coined supposedly by The Running Public's Brakken Kraker, compromised running essentially means doing running before and after doing something else, this could be strength based, bodyweight or anything that is a different discipline really.

 Running after doing "something else" is a different feeling, quite often you can't run at the same intensity.
-Your legs could be very tired from the "something else" or your heart rate could have jumped in a stressful zone.
+Your legs could be very tired from the "something else" or your heart rate could have jumped in a red zone.

-For those that have even "hit the wall" during a marathon, it's very hard to run as you were before .. you need to be aware of that 'feeling' in order to know you can mentally get through it and be physically prepared.
-Few people can run a marathon off the cuff without training without some serious suffering!
+For those that have even "hit the wall" during a marathon, it's very hard to run as you were before .. you need to be aware of that 'feeling' in order to know you can mentally get through it as well as being physically prepared.
+Few people can run a marathon off the cuff without training without some serious suffering... compromised running is the same!

 ## Why is it so important for Hyrox?